Contrast-Security-OSS/contrast-rO0/README.md

 -DrO0.whitelist=true       Enable whitelisting.
 Classes not included in the
                            config file as whitelisted will not be allowed to deserialize.
 You can enable this at the same time as blacklisting.
-See the seciton on "enabling both blacklisting and whitelisting at the same time" for details.
+See the section on "enabling both blacklisting and whitelisting at the same time" for details.